blynkkk/blynk-library/README.md

         Serial.begin(115200);

-Alternatively, you can uncomment a similar line in Blynk/BlynkConfig.h, which would enable more prints.
+Alternatively, you can uncomment BLYNK_TRACE in Blynk/BlynkConfig.h, which enables more prints.

-This will not work if the same serial is used for Blynk connection (like SimpleSerial example).

 ### Command examples ###